 Think of it as The Hunger Games, except with the Disney rides.

 At the Magic kingdomIt is worth noting that many of the attractions that will have high end-of-day wait times are located close to each other, have a short commute and can be quickly eliminated with the least early morning wait.

 So if the park opening is at 9am, you might be better served by running to Peter Pan, then Winnie the pooh, Under the Sea ~ Journey of the little mermaid until things at Fantasyland start to get crowded.

 This is especially important in Magic Kingdom, where there are more than 15 attractions for which FastPass + is useful in helping to avoid waiting.

-For this reason, an ideal strategy in Magic Kingdom is to spend both hours doing popular and short standby attractions, then using FastPass + for different attractions and then getting and redeeming more FastPass + as soon as possible (continuing this strategy) as long as you are able) and then doing unpopular attractions and / or redeeming additional FastPass + in the middle of the day.
+For this reason, an ideal strategy in the Magic kingdom is to spend two hours a day doing popular and short attractions via standby, then use FastPass + for different attractions and then get and redeem more FastPass + as soon as possible (continuing with this strategy) as long as you are able) and then , making unpopular attractions and / or redeeming additional FastPass + in the middle of the day.

 Finally, by the end of the night, you will be in standby again as the crowds and waiting times decrease.
 (We always recommend queuing for Seven Dwarfs Mine Train 1 minute before the park closes!)